FarahAdam/python-programming-Farah-Adam/README.md

 # python-programming-Farah-Adam

-This repository contains various Python exercises focused on basic mathematical concepts and machine learning fundamentals.
+This repository contains python exercises0 for labb1